le coup de barre du dejeuner

-AAAAAhhhhhh, That infamous post-meal slump that crushes your productivity and sabotages your evening workout, you know it by heart, don’t you?
+AAAAAhhhhhh, That infamous post-meal slump that destroys your productivity and sabotages your evening workout, you know it by heart, right?

 This drowsiness after lunch, where concentration collapses and energy disappears, is not inevitable, but something you can beat with the right strategy.

-We will dissect together the physiological mechanisms at play, particularly the impact of blood sugar and digestion, and help you stay energized, even in the early afternoon.
+We will dissect together the physiological mechanisms at play, including the impact of blood sugar and digestion, and help you stay energized, even in the early afternoon.

-Why this infamous post-meal fatigue according to science?
+Why the infamous post-meal fatigue according to science?

 Maybe you’ve already felt guilty thinking you were just lazy after your post-lunch fatigue, but no, it’s not a sign of laziness.
-It’s a complex physiological reaction that we, athletes, must understand to master it.
+It’s a complex physiological reaction that we, athletes, need to understand to master it.
 Let’s name the culprits.

 1st reason: digestion and circadian rhythm